r-lib/watcher/README.md

 R binding for ‘libfswatch’, a filesystem monitoring library.

-All functions are asynchronous and do not block your session.
+All watching is asynchronous and does not block the session.

 - Set watches on files or directories recursively.
-- Log activity, or trigger an R function to run when a specified event occurs.
+- Log activity, or trigger an R function to run when an event occurs.

 ## Installation